Sansa Stark: Controversy

 Some critics questioned why this scene in particular should generate outrage when similar scenes have not.
 Sara Stewart of the New York Post pointed out that the rape and sexual abuse of both female and male characters is typical for Game of Thrones: "Why are we suddenly so outraged about the rape of Sansa Stark, when this show has served up a steady diet of sexual assault and violence against women since its first season began?"
 Cathy Young of Reason magazine, writing in Time noted what she calls a lack of complaint in response to the sexual mistreatment of male characters in earlier seasons, specifically the literal emasculation of Theon Greyjoy and the sexual assault of Gendry.

 Robinson wrote in Vanity Fair, "if we can say one positive thing about that scene it's that Allen nailed his performance.
 Theon's horror mirrored our own and the camera—focusing on his reaction—let our minds fill in the blanks."
 Turner defended the scene as an artistic challenge for herself as an actor, saying, "When I read that scene, I kinda loved it.
 I love the way Ramsay had Theon watching.
 It was all so messed up.
 It's also so daunting for me to do it .. [it is] so emotional for her."

 Some viewers, including U.S. Senator Claire McCaskill, announced that they would stop watching the show because of this scene.
 According to Business Insider, this scene and increased use of streaming services are likely reasons why ratings dropped from 6.2 million viewers for this episode to 5.4 million for the next episode, "The Gift."

-Author George R. R. Martin overall expressed displeasure at Sansa's entire story arc following the fourth season, condemning the showrunners' decision to abandon the Alayne Stone story and have Littlefinger hand Sansa to House Bolton with no given clear political strategy, claiming that this and Littlefinger admitting that he underestimated Ramsay undervalued Littlefinger's character and political skills, and did irrepairable damage to Sansa's character development.
-Martin has since confirmed that Littlefinger will not hand Sansa to the Boltons in the novels following Jeyne Poole's escape from Winterfell, and is actively continuing the Alayne Stone story in The Winds of Winter.